michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 ![Creating a new project in Xcode)]({{site.url}}/assets/2020-10-17/xcode-new-project.png)

-The client app will use `ConfigService` to fetch fresh configuration from the backend side.
-I would like to trigger it early when the application boots.
-To demonstrate that the config is refreshing UI, I have created a simple demo application with one button that opens a web page.
-The button's title as well as the main screen background is configurable.
+The client app will use `ConfigService` to fetch fresh configuration from the backend.
+I want to trigger this process early when the application boots.
+To demonstrate how the configuration refreshes the UI, I have created a simple demo application with one button that opens a web page.
+The button's title, as well as the main screen background, is configurable.
 I will use the following keys:

-* `app.background.color` that allows modifying the background color
+- `app.background.color` - modifies the background color
-* `app.fun_button.text` - the button's text
+- `app.fun_button.text` - the button's text
-* `app.fun_button.url` - the button's url
+- `app.fun_button.url` - the button's URL

-The model confirms to Codable to make it easy to encode and decode from JSON.
+The model conforms to `Codable` to make it easy to encode and decode from JSON.

 ```swift
 struct Config: Codable {